What exactly is a “women’s exchange?”

 Why did you close the restaurant?

-The only constant is change, over time, we realized that the operation of the restaurant in its previous and existing incarnation no longer made sense for a variety of reasons that were economic, logistical and realistic given The Women’s Exchange’s existing resources, staff (or lack thereof) and long term vision.
+The only constant changes, over time, we realized that the operation of the restaurant in its previous and existing incarnation no longer made sense for a variety of reasons that were economic, logistical and realistic given The Women’s Exchange’s existing resources, staff (or lack thereof) and long term vision.

 Why did you close the shop?